asabon/StateMachine/README.md

 # statemachine

+## Outline

-This is a simple statemachine.
+This is a simple statemachine for C language.

 ## Example